Delhi

 Old Delhi

-Jama Masjid, the great mosque built in 1656, is India’s largest mosque, with a courtyard that holds 25,000 worshippers.
-Entry is free; dress modestly, remove shoes before entering.
-The view from the south minaret (small fee) over the mosque and surrounding rooftops is excellent.
+Jama Masjid is India’s largest mosque, built 1644-1656, with a courtyard that holds 25,000 worshippers at prayer.
+Entry is free; dress modestly and remove shoes before entering.
+The view from the south minaret (small fee) over the mosque and the surrounding rooftops of Old Delhi is one of the better city panoramas available in India for a few rupees.
+The mosque is a functioning religious site, not a museum; act accordingly.

 New Delhi

-Lutyens’ Delhi, the colonial administrative centre built by Edwin Lutyens and Herbert Baker from the 1910s, is entirely different from Old Delhi — wide boulevards, bungalows, and the grand imperial axis running from Rashtrapati Bhavan to India Gate.
+Lutyens’ Delhi, the colonial administrative centre built from the 1910s onwards by Edwin Lutyens and Herbert Baker, is entirely different from Old Delhi – wide boulevards, bungalows on large plots, and the grand imperial axis running from Rashtrapati Bhavan (the presidential palace) to India Gate.
+The scale is colonial in the most deliberate sense: it was designed to express power over a subcontinent.

-India Gate is a memorial arch to the Indian soldiers who died in World War I. The surrounding parkland is a popular evening gathering space for residents.
+India Gate is a memorial arch commemorating the 70,000 Indian soldiers who died in World War I. The surrounding parkland functions as a city park and fills with families in the evenings.

-Qutub Minar, a 72-metre minaret from the 12th century in south Delhi, is the centrepiece of a complex of early Delhi Sultanate monuments.
-The ironwork of the Ashoka Pillar in the courtyard (entirely rust-free after 1,600 years) is one of those details that stops you.
+Qutb Minar, a 72-metre minaret from the 12th century in south Delhi, forms the centrepiece of a complex of early Delhi Sultanate monuments.
+Climbing has been prohibited since 1981, but the exterior carvings are extraordinary from ground level.
+Entry around 550 Rupees for foreigners.
+In the courtyard, the 7-metre Ashoka Pillar of solid iron – forged in the 4th-5th century and completely rust-free after 1,600 years – is one of those details that stops you.
+Metallurgists still don’t have a completely satisfying explanation for the corrosion resistance, though phosphoric content in the forging process is the current leading theory.

 Where to Eat

-For something affordable and excellent, the parathas at Moolchand Parathe Wali in the Moolchand Flyover underpass are remarkable.
-The lanes behind Khan Market have several good South Indian places.
+For something that costs almost nothing and is excellent: the parathas at the Moolchand Parathe Wali stall near the Moolchand flyover underpass.
+The lanes behind Khan Market have several good South Indian restaurants that serve dosas and filter coffee at neighbourhood prices.

 Where to Stay

-The Lodhi in Golf Links is the finest hotel in Delhi.
-The Leela Palace near Khan Market is a close second.
-Mid-range: The Manor in Friends Colony is small, well-run, and near good restaurants.
-Bloomrooms near the metro offers clean, practical budget accommodation.
+The Lodhi in Golf Links is the finest hotel in Delhi – 39 rooms in a low-rise building with a garden, genuine quiet in a noisy city.
+The Leela Palace near Khan Market is a close second for luxury at a large-hotel scale.
+Mid-range: The Manor in Friends Colony combines a good restaurant and 16 well-designed rooms.
+Bloomrooms near the metro offers clean, practical budget accommodation close to transit.

 Getting Around

-Delhi Metro is excellent, clean, cheap, and covers most major sites.
-Buy a tourist card (₹200 for a day pass).
-Avoid taxis on the street — use Uber or Ola from within the app.
-Auto-rickshaws are fine for short distances; agree a price before getting in or insist on the meter.
+Delhi Metro is one of the best systems in Asia: clean, cheap, well-maintained, and covers most major sites.
+A tourist day card (around 200 Rupees) handles unlimited metro travel.
+Use Uber or Ola from within the app for taxis; avoid street taxis.
+Auto-rickshaws work for short distances – agree a price before getting in or insist on the meter.